This section discusses tasks that you should perform after installing MySQL:

 If necessary, initialize the data directory and create the MySQL grant tables.
 For some MySQL installation methods, data directory initialization may be done for you automatically:

 Installation on Windows

 Installation on Linux using a server RPM distribution.

 Installation on OS X using a DMG distribution.

 For other platforms and installation types, including installation from generic binary and source distributions, you must initialize the data directory yourself.
 For instructions, see Section 2.18.1, “Initializing the Data Directory”.

 Assign passwords to any initial accounts in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
 You may also wish to restrict access to test databases.
 For instructions, see Section 2.18.4, “Securing the Initial MySQL Accounts”.

 Optionally, arrange for the server to start and stop automatically when your system starts and stops.
 For instructions, see Section 2.18.5, “Starting and Stopping MySQL Automatically”.

-Optionally, you can create time zone tables to enable recognition of named time zones.
-For instructions, see Section 4.4.8, “mysql_tzinfo_to_sql — Load the Time Zone Tables”.
+Optionally, populate time zone tables to enable recognition of named time zones.
+For instructions, see Section 10.6, “MySQL Server Time Zone Support”.